kunstmusik/blue-manual/docs/users/reference/noteProcessors/timeWarpProcessor.md

 parameters: TimeWarpString

-Warps time in the same way as Csound t-statement, but does not require
-\"t\" to be used.
+Warps time in the same way as Csound t-statement, but does not require "t" to be used.
 Statements are in alternating pairs of beat number and tempo.

 From the Csound Manual:

-Time and Tempo-for-that-time are given as ordered couples that define points on a \"tempo vs. time\" graph.
+Time and Tempo-for-that-time are given as ordered couples that define points on a "tempo vs. time" graph.
 (The time-axis here is in beats so is not necessarily linear.)
 The beat-rate of a Section can be thought of as a movement from point to point on that graph: motion between two points of equal height signifies constant tempo, while motion between